-During the year the company spent £187,000 (2016: £402,000) on various corporate social responsibility programmes.
-The decrease from 2016 is the result of a one-time donation to a charity of Bayer products.
+During the year the company spent £479,000 (2017: £187,000) on various corporate social responsibility programmes.
+The increase is due to the alignment with the Bayer Global Policy on corporate social responsibility.

 Directors' Report (Continued)

 Employee involvement

 The company actively continues its policy of employee consultation by way of a voluntary staff association elected by all employees on a democratic basis.